Skip to main content

 • general waste

-There are labels on your bins.
-These labels show which items are meant for which bin.
+There are labels on your bins to show which items are meant to go where.

-Examples of the kind of rubbish you can put in each bin include:
+Examples of the kind of recycling you can put in each bin include:

 Plastics and cans